 At the campground, you will find a large sheltered area with picnic tables, taps with greywater and several outhouses.
 As this is a true backcountry site you will need to pack out everything that you pack in and all water should be treated before you drink it (bring a sawyer mini water filter).

 If you choose the right spot, the views from the campground are ridiculous.
 There are plenty of sites that have a clear view up to the rocky, pyramid-style peak of Mt Assiniboine.
 We stayed in tent pad #38 but #28 and #29 were also amazing.
 The campground is located 2km from the lodge.
 You can see a map of the campground here.

-Mt Assiniboine camping reservations can be made through the backcountry section of the Discover Camping website which you can find here.
+Mt Assiniboine camping reservations can be made through the backcountry section of the BC Parks website which you can find here.
 The campground tends to book up minutes after the reservation system opens, which is usually several months before the June to September reservable season comes into effect.